Efficient Privacy-Preserving Stochastic Nonconvex Optimization

 \section{Related Work}

-Plenty of differentially-private machine learning algorithms for convex ERM have been proposed in the past decade.
-Specifically, there are three main approaches to achieve differential privacy in such settings, including output perturbation~\citep{wu2017bolt,zhang2017efficient}, objective perturbation~\citep{chaudhuri2011differentially,kifer2012private,iyengartowards}, and gradient perturbation~\citep{bassily2014private,wang2017differentially,jayaraman2018distributed}.
-However, it is very hard to generalize these methods to nonconvex ERM except for the gradient perturbation approach.
-Therefore, most of the differentially private algorithms for nonconvex ERM are based on the gradient perturbation approach, including our work in this paper.
-The problem with gradient perturbation approaches is their iterative nature quickly consumes any reasonable privacy budget.
-Hence, the main challenge for nonconvex ERM with differential privacy is to develop algorithms that can provide sufficient utility while maintaining privacy with high computational efficiency.
+Over the past decade, many differentially private machine learning algorithms for convex ERM have been proposed.
+There are three main approaches to achieve differential privacy in such settings, including output perturbation~\citep{wu2017bolt,zhang2017efficient}, objective perturbation~\citep{chaudhuri2011differentially,kifer2012private,iyengartowards}, and gradient perturbation~\citep{bassily2014private,wang2017differentially,jayaraman2018distributed}.
+However, other than the methods using gradient perturbation, it is very hard to generalize these methods to nonconvex ERM because of the difficulty in computing the sensitivity for nonconvex ERM.
+Thus, most differentially private algorithms for nonconvex ERM are based on the gradient perturbation, including our work.
+The problem with gradient perturbation approaches is that their iterative nature quickly consumes any reasonable privacy budget.
+Hence, the main challenge is to develop algorithms for nonconvex ERM that can provide sufficient utility while maintaining privacy with high computational efficiency.

 Several recent works~\citep{abadi2016deep,papernot2016semi,xie2018differentially} studied deep learning with differential privacy. \citet{abadi2016deep} proposed a method called moments accountant to keep track of the privacy cost of stochastic gradient descent algorithm during the training process, which provides a strong privacy guarantee. \citet{papernot2016semi} established a Private Aggregation of Teacher Ensembles (PATE) framework to improve the privacy guarantee of deep learning for classification tasks. \citet{xie2018differentially} and \citet{yoon2018pate} investigated the differentially private Generative Adversarial Nets (GAN) with different distance metrics.
 However, none of these works provide utility guarantees for their algorithms.